Why weed

 Nothing says I love you like a vomit hug

-Love can be candy and roses, and it’s wonderful when it is.
-But it’s also picking regurgitated carrots from your daughter’s curls.
-It’s watching your husband scrape projectile vomit from the cup holders of your car on a 12-degree day.
+Love can be candy and roses, but it’s also picking regurgitated carrots from your daughter’s curls.
+It’s watching your husband scrape vomit from your car’s cup holders on a 12-degree day.
 It’s ugly and gross, in sickness or in health, for better or worse.

 Grit Is Often The Best Description Of Love.
 It was easy to love [my wife] when we were newlyweds.
 Easy for her to love me during seasons of comfort.
 But it’s much more difficult to fight for love when you lose a baby.
 Or have a huge financial setback.
 Or confess a really ugly secret about yourself.
 Fairy tales are great for movies, but real life is more often confusing, chaotic and messy.
 Dig in when it gets hard.